brandon-toner/brandontoner-jekyll-garden/_pages/index.md

 ### .md Editor

-I'm using iA Writer for .md editing, though probably going to use something else, like Obsidian/Bear, that has wiki-links built in.
+~~I'm using iA Writer for .md editing, though probably going to use something else, like Obsidian/Bear, that has wiki-links built in.~~

-I'd like to be able to create new pages inline by just adding wiki-links and *boom*, new page added to the directory.

-> and *boom*, new page added to the directory

-Hmmm...
-Maybe not new right away, but when I click on it, it creates a new page.
-Like in Bear.

-Bottomline: The program should have an awareness of what other .md files are in the directory, and present them in a sidebar.
+Yea, I switched to Obsidian.
+Way better.

 ### File Manager